equinor/ert/ert3_examples/spe1/README.md

 evaluation.
 The `ensemble.yml` describes the size of the ensemble, maps data sources to input records and specifies the stage that is the forward model together with the queue system that is to be used.
-Notice in particular that by `stochastic.field_properties` one is pointing at the parameter group named `field_properties` in `parameters.yml`.
+Notice in particular that by `stochastic.field_properties` one is pointing at the parameter named `field_properties` in `parameters.yml`.

 The experiment can be executed by `ert3 run evaluation`.
 And the data can